szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Agannazar's Scorcher not pause the caster (558) (IWDEE BGEE BG2EE EET)

-Just makes the spell more convenient and safer to use.
+Just makes the spell more convenient and safer to use and mirrors what you can do with the potion of fire breathing.

 ### Make Web force saves vs. Breath at +0 instead of saves vs. Spell at -2 for balance (561) (IWDEE BGEE BG2EE EET)